 In 2020, Badger and Giacci were both invited to present at a conference on generational healing hosted by the Mashantucket Pequot Tribal Nation.

-“I met Keely, and within about, oh, eight minutes, we both brought up the fact that we’re kind of loners in the field of forced and coerced sterilization,” Giacci said.
+“I met Keely, and within about eight minutes, we both brought up the fact that we’re kind of loners in the field of forced and coerced sterilization,” Giacci said.

 The two women kept the conversation going.
-With Giacci’s relationships with New Mexico lawmakers and Badger’s legal acumen, they decided they had a shot at writing legislation that could yield justice for victims.
+With Giacci’s relationships with New Mexico lawmakers and Keely’s legal acumen, they decided they had a shot at writing legislation that could yield justice for victims.

-“We had discussions — a lot of, ‘Do we think we can do this?
+“We had discussions (about) ‘Do we think we can do this?
 Is this the right time?’”
 Giacci said.
-“Both of us are pretty significantly stubborn, and we went, ‘What the heck?
+“Both of us are pretty significantly stubborn, and we said, ‘What the heck?
 Let’s see what we can do.’
-And nobody else was doing it.”
+Nobody else was doing it.”

-The memorial passed in late February and was sponsored by five lawmakers, including two Native American women, Sens.
-Shannon Pinto (Diné) and Angel Charley (Laguna/Diné).
-It is a stunning feat in a political system seemingly designed to delay justice for Native people.
+The memorial passed in late February and was sponsored by five lawmakers, including two Native American women: Sens.
+Shannon Pinto (Dine) and Angel Charley (Laguna/Dine).

-While other states have passed resolutions to investigate forced sterilization of marginalized groups, New Mexico is the only state to focus specifically on Native women.
+While other states have passed resolutions to investigate forced sterilization of marginalized groups, New Mexico’s memorial focuses specifically on Indigenous women.

-Giacci and Badger will partner with the New Mexico Indian Affairs Department and the Commission on the Status of Women to conduct an investigation into the scope and ongoing effects of the abusive practice.
-Now, they are assembling a task force to gather records from the IHS and GAO.
+Giacci and Badger will partner with the New Mexico Indian Affairs Department and Commission on the Status of Women to conduct an investigation into the scope and ongoing effects of the abusive practice.
+Now, they are putting together a task force to gather records from IHS and GAO.

 Both women say they hope this is just the beginning of establishing a national Truth and Reconciliation Commission to investigate the forced sterilization of Native women nationwide.

 “That would be absolutely paramount,” Badger said.
-“I do look a lot to the legacy that Nelson Mandela left in South Africa to bring South Africa out of apartheid … to try to heal a nation, as hard as that is to do, and to make it a clearly defined break in that history of oppression to one of acknowledgement and repair.
-This is something that is kind of the first step toward that nationally.”
+“I do look a lot to the legacy that Nelson Mandela left in South Africa to bring South Africa out of apartheid … to try to heal a nation as hard as that is to do, and to make it clearly defined break in that history of oppression to one of acknowledgement and repair, and that this is something that is kind of the first step towards that nationally.”

 Giacci said that bringing awareness to the abuses of forced sterilization will give victims a language to name and talk about what happened to them — a language to heal.

 “Women will say, ‘I feel really stupid even bringing it up.’
 ‘They thought I was lying.’
-‘They said I was making stuff up, and I was to blame,’” Giacci said.
-“It’s important to give people correct and good information so that they start to breathe and say, ‘Maybe this was something that happened to me.’”
+‘They said I was making stuff up, and I was to blame.’”
+Giacci said.
+“It’s important to give people correct and good information, so (they can begin to understand), ‘Maybe this was something that happened to me.’

 “We can help people know that it wasn’t their fault.
 That is just one of my few little wishes in this world.”